Vehicle Valuation Personal Property Tax Appeals

 • Appealing your assessment does not guarantee that your personal property tax assessment will be adjusted.

-• If you disagree with the final decision, you can appeal your assessment by filing suit against the Commissioner of Revenue in the Arlington Circuit Court, pursuant to Virginia Code § 58.1-3984.
+• If you disagree with the final decision, you can appeal your assessment by filing suit against Arlington County in the Arlington Circuit Court, pursuant to Code of Virginia § 58.1-3984 .

-If you have questions, please call the Commissioner of Revenue Vehicle Personal Property Tax Division at 703-228-3135 to speak to a Tax Assessor.
+If you have questions, call the Commissioner of Revenue Vehicle Personal Property Tax Division at 703-228-3135 to speak to a Tax Assessor.